-Le Peep is much like First Watch - breakfast & lunch - lots of options ranging from artery clogging to healthy.
-Le Peep has six locations around Indy - we went to the downtown spot near our hotel.
-(Everything is downtown in Indy - it's so awesome!)
+But off to breakfast we went, the folks at Le Peep provided us a gift certificate for breakfast (thanks much!).
+We had a long touristy day ahead of us and needed sustenance.
+Le Peep is much like First Watch – breakfast & lunch – lots of options ranging from artery clogging to healthy.
+Le Peep has six locations around Indy – we went to the downtown spot near our hotel.
+(Everything is downtown in Indy – it’s so awesome!)

 The Factory Tour is top-secret – so no photos at all.
 It was okay – but they weren’t really doing much and it’s really small – so there just isn’t much to see.
 Again – if you’re a race fan – you might enjoy it.

-Indianapolis Motor Speedway Hall of Fame - unfortunately there was snow abound so we were not able to take the grounds tour around the track. (bummer) That said - we buzzed through the museum area.
+After that we went to the Indianapolis Motor Speedway Hall of Fame – unfortunately there was snow abound so we were not able to take the grounds tour around the track. (bummer) That said – we buzzed through the museum area.